New to Medicare

 Original Medicare alone can leave you with large medical bills.
 Supplemental insurance will provide you with little to no out of pocket costs for your medical care.
 Medicare Supplement plans are sold by private companies and bridge the gaps found in Original Medicare.
 A Medicare Supplement plan is sometimes referred to as a Medigap plan.

 Medicare Supplements – Supplemental (Medigap) plans pay after Original Medicare (Medicare Part A and Medicare Part B) has paid.
 A supplemental plan will cover the 20% left after Medicare pays.
-Original Medicare with supplemental coverage provides you the freedom to choose who you see for your medical care.
+Original Medicare with supplemental coverage provides you freedom of choice.
 You can see ANY healthcare provider that participates in Medicare.
 You can cross state lines or go across the country for your medical care if you so choose.

 Medicare Advantage Plans (Part C)